WeAreDevelopers-com/code100/puzzles/stars-in-their-eyes/index.md

 ![slicing the star and moving each part so it becomes an oval](startocircle.gif)

-That way you think of the green pixels as a rectangle and the black ones as an oval covering them.
+* That way you think of the green pixels as a rectangle and the black ones as an oval covering them.

-The amount of green pixels is then the width of the star multiplied by the height minus the area of the oval.
+* The amount of green pixels is the width of the star multiplied by the height minus the area of the oval.

-You can calculate the area of the oval by taking half the width multiplied by half the height and multiply this with PI.
+* You can calculate the area of the oval by taking half the width multiplied by half the height and multiply this with PI.

-In JavaScript, using this dataset, this could be:
+In JavaScript, using the dataset, this could be:

 ```javascript
 let pixels = 0;